Invest Wisely

 8. Carpool.
 Split the cost of commuting and build long lasting positive work relationships in the process.

 9. Change your driving habits.
 If and when you do drive, drive in a way that cuts down fuel usage.
-You can follow these 30 tips.
+You can follow these 30 gas saving tips.

 10. Trade in the gas guzzler.
 Isn’t it about time?
 Gas is not going to get cheaper, you might as well adjust, sell, and make a few dollars before demand for your gas guzzler completely disappears.
 If you’re in a 2 car household, consider going down to a 1 car household (which will save you a ton of money on insurance, upkeep, and purchase expense).
-If none of the tips on this list apply to you, then at least get a hybrid or small vehicle that can get 40-plus miles per gallon.
+If none of the tips on this list apply to you, then start looking for a fuel efficient car – ideally one that can get 40-plus miles per gallon, or one of the cheapest electric vehicles, which will blow those efficiency numbers away.

 What tips do you have on saving money at the pump?